14all-agency/shopify-llms-txt-directory/https-homeeleganceusa-com.md

   Updated: 2024-11-24T18:46:31Z
 - [Your privacy choices](https://homeeleganceusa.com/pages/data-sharing-opt-out): As described in our Privacy Policy, we collect personal information from your interactions with us and our website, including through cookies and s...
   Updated: 2025-06-30T13:38:48Z
-- [About Us - Home Elegance USA](https://homeeleganceusa.com/pages/about-us): Welcome to Home Elegance USA At Home Elegance USA, we believe that your home should reflect your unique style and taste.
-With over 15 years of expe...
+- [About Us - Home Elegance Furniture](https://homeeleganceusa.com/pages/about-us): Welcome to Home Elegance Furniture At Home Elegance Furniture, we believe that your home should reflect your unique style and taste.
+With over 15 y...
-  Updated: 2025-05-13T18:05:33Z
+  Updated: 2025-11-26T18:23:24Z
 - [Return Policy](https://homeeleganceusa.com/pages/return-policy): Thank you for choosing Home Elegance USA!
 We want to ensure a positive shopping experience.
 Here's our return and refund policy: Returns: Return Wi...
   Updated: 2025-05-12T04:51:05Z
 - [Shop by Brand](https://homeeleganceusa.com/pages/shop-by-brand)